 Research group: Centre for Studies in Technology and Sustainable Development

 CSTM is the Centre for Studies in Technology and Sustainable Development at the University of Twente and was established in 1988.
 CSTM is now a department within the Institute for Innovation and Governance Studies (IGS) of the University of Twente.
 IGS is the research institute covering the research in the human touch part of the university.
 The focus in teaching and research is on energy, water and climate change.
-In the SET program CSTM offers the three non-technical courses: Technology and Sustainable Development, Energy and Economy and System Innovation and Strategic Niche Management.
+In the SET program CSTM offers the three non-technical courses: Designing Business Models for Sustainable Energy, Energy, Sustainability & Society and System Innovation and Strategic Niche Management.

 SET students interested in graduating in a sociotechnical topic can choose three different profiles in their electives and specialization courses: